vergolant/segmentation/README.md

 inference: false
 ---

-# Pretrained speaker segmentation model
+# pyannote.audio // speaker segmentation

 This model relies on `pyannote.audio` 2.0 (which is still in development):